learn-co-curriculum/phase-1-javascript-project-mode/README.md

 ### Project Requirements

 1. Your app must be a HTML/CSS/JS frontend that accesses data from a public API or from a db.json file using json-server.
+Your API or db.json should return a collection of at least 10 objects with each object having at least 3 attributes.
    All interactions between the client and the API should be handled asynchronously and use JSON as the communication format.
 Try to avoid using an API that requires a key.
 APIs that are free and require no authorization